Becky McDonald: Relationships

-Miscarriage and adoption
+Miscarriages and adoption

-In 2010, the character underwent changes in appearance and direction with Becky suffering two miscarriages.
-Kelly branded the storyline challenging, admitting she felt a huge responsibility to get it right, stating: "It's definitely been the hardest thing I've done since I've been here.
+In 2010, the character underwent changes in appearance and direction, with Becky suffering two miscarriages.
+Kelly branded the storyline challenging, admitting she felt a huge responsibility to get it right: "It's definitely been the hardest thing I've done since I've been here.
 I think the responsibility to do it well that you feel is huge."
-Kelly also spoke of the sadness she felt for the impact the plot has on her character adding: "She can't really put up any barriers about this – it's the worst thing that's ever happened.
+Kelly also spoke of the sadness she felt for the impact the plot has on her character, adding: "She can't really put up any barriers about this – it's the worst thing that's ever happened.
 She goes from being a girl to a woman, I think.
 I'm just devastated for her".
-Kelly brands the storyline as her hardest, "Most of Becky's storylines have an element of fun in there somewhere, but with this one it was just like a cloud was hanging over me for six weeks."
+Kelly brands the storyline as her hardest: "Most of Becky's storylines have an element of fun in there somewhere, but with this one it was just like a cloud was hanging over me for six weeks."

 However, Becky and Steve decide to adopt, in a storyline which was originally meant for Liz McDonald (Bev Callard).
 It was revealed that Becky was given the storyline because producer Kim Crowther was determined to feature such a plot.
 Becky does not like the idea at first, thinking she would make a bad mother, but later changes her mind.
-The storyline saw various character changes implemented to Becky, in real life Kelly was forced to reduce the length of her hair.
+The storyline saw various character changes implemented to Becky; in real life, Kelly was forced to reduce the length of her hair.
 This was written into scripts to fit with the adoption storyline, which saw Becky changing her wardrobe to fool social workers.
-Of this Kelly stated: "With the adoption storyline, she borrows Claire Peacock's clothes for a while because she wants to look good for the social worker coming round.
+Of this, Kelly stated: "With the adoption storyline, she borrows Claire Peacock's clothes for a while because she wants to look good for the social worker coming round.
 We thought it was a good opportunity for her to have a slight image change."
-Kelly further spoke of her admiration of her characters former image adding: "I love Becky with long hair and if it could have been possible I'd have kept her with long blonde hair forever but sometimes nature and practicalities take over!"
+Kelly further spoke of her admiration for her character's former image, adding: "I love Becky with long hair and if it could have been possible I'd have kept her with long blonde hair forever but sometimes nature and practicalities take over!"

-In an interview with tabloid newspaper Daily Mirror, Kelly revealed that she researched the storyline at the Manchester Adoption Society, who expressed their delight that two high-profile characters were given such a plot.
+In an interview with tabloid newspaper the Daily Mirror, Kelly revealed that she researched the storyline at the Manchester Adoption Society, who expressed their delight that two high-profile characters were given such a plot.
 Kelly initially thought Becky would not be able to adopt because of her criminal record, but the society pointed out that the storyline would highlight the fact that adoption is possible for previous offenders, with Kelly stating: "They said the two main things they look for are stability in a family and a lot of back-up at home, which Becky and Steve have with Roy, Hayley and Liz."
 On what kind of mother Becky will be, Kelly added: "She'd either palm it off on Roy and Hayley and the Barlows, or she would be over-protective and not want it to have the life she had."